 2003 was the last year a Skyline GT-R would race in the JGTC series.
 Nissan replaced the front and rear structures of their GT500 racer with a new tubular space frame.
 The results were impressive.
 The car was wider, lower, and speed capability dramatically increased.
 Despite not winning a single race overall, their dependability and consistent pace helped them score enough points to win the championship.
 This racing success was the solidifying measure of their mission to build a race car that merged mechanical and electronic technology together.

 The End of an Era

-When production of the R34 Skyline ceased in 2002, the GT-R had ascended into its most potent form.
-While most cars meet their fate at the hands of decrepit technology the Skyline was still at the bleeding edge, and the RB26 was not even close to being at its performance capacity.
+When production of the R34 Skyline ceased in 2002, the GT-R had ascended into its ultimate form.
+While most cars eventually meet their fate at the hands of technological decay, the Skyline was still at the bleeding edge.
+In truth, the RB26 alone was not even close to being at its performance capacity.
 All of this makes the end of the Skyline lineage more tragic since there was no replacement scheduled.

 Yes, with the onset of the new millennium automakers turned their attention to a new market segment – SUVs.
-The halcyon of Japanese performance cars, the decades of tireless work to garner respect and establish themselves as capable performers was wiped away for the sale of the modern stagecoach.
-Nissan wasn’t alone in their departure either.
-Mazda’s RX-7, Toyota’s Supra, and three years later Acura’s NSX would all be meet a dead-end extinction.
+The halcyon of Japanese performance cars, the decades of tireless work to garner respect and establish themselves as capable performers slipped away for the sale of the modern stagecoach.
+Nissan’s Skyline wasn’t alone in its ascent to heaven either: Mazda’s RX-7, Toyota’s Supra, and two years later Honda’s NSX would all become extinct by 2005.

 Thankfully, our memories of these titans cannot be erased – especially the R34 Skyline.
-With its Romeo-esque death, we only find ourselves fonder of it.
+With its tragically short life, we only find ourselves fonder of it.
 The original era of Japanese sports cars may have ended in the early 2000s, but the message of what these cars were capable of was certainly not forgotten there.

 - Drive – All-Wheel Drive